CodeCrux/codecrux.github.io/_posts/2024-11-06-ai-vs-ml-understanding-the-key-differences.md

 ---
-title: 2024-11-06 AI vs ML  understanding the key differences
+title: " AI vs ML  understanding the key differences"
 description: Artificial Intelligence and Machine Learning  are two buzzwords often used interchangeably.
 However, they represent distinct concepts with unique applications and characteristics.